wang-wang07/tcp-server-client/README.md

 ## Disclaimer Of AI Use
 - This project idea was literally generated from a prompt along the lines of "I want to learn c++ through building a project, please suggest a project that is a valuable for learning"
 - A lot of the requirements and sequential goals for this project were generate by AI, this being that I should achieve "tcp client/server echo -> RAII File Descriptor Wrapper -> Message Framing -> Read all send all -> so on so farth"
-- Use of AI to help find learning resources and for supplemental explanation along with them (man pages, OSTEP, C++ concurrency in action, etc.)
+- Use of AI to help find learning resources and for supplemental explanation along with them (man pages, OSTEP, C++ concurrency in action, Beej's Networking, etc.)
 - I setup the CMake, github workflow, and testing for this project using AI
 - I have used AI to reorganize the project structure ex) folder names, how hpp and cpp files should be separated, where executables should go
 - More recently for this project timeline I used AI to help me research "how" concurrency should be implemented.
 Mainly what the methods for implementation would be (Thread pool vs Event Polling).
 I intend to pursue and implement both in order to understand the tradeoffs and as a general learning exercise for concurrency